davidepalladino/Button-Arduino/README.md

 # Button library for Arduino
 ## Description
-This library allows to manage a button, specifying if the pressure is long or not.
+This library allows to manage a button.
+It can specify if the pressure is long or not.
+Morevoer, is possible to assign a time (in milliseconds) to consider the long press, and a specific procedure both for short and long press.
 For short press there is the debouncing.
-Is possible to assign a specific procedure, both for short and long press.

 ## Installation
 To install this library, you can see this little guides.